-The Pediatric Neurosurgical Fellowship at Miami Children’s Hospital (MCH) and the University of Miami is designed to build upon the skills and knowledge acquired in neurosurgery residency and provides comprehensive training in the management of pediatric neurosurgical conditions.
+The Pediatric Neurosurgical Fellowship at Nicklaus Children's Hospital (NCH) and the University of Miami is designed to build upon the skills and knowledge acquired in neurosurgery residency and provides comprehensive training in the management of pediatric neurosurgical conditions.
 This is a one-year clinical fellowship which includes extensive exposure to all major areas of pediatric neurosurgery.
 The Fellowship is accredited by the Accreditation Council of Pediatric Neurosurgery Fellowships (ACPNF) and qualifies otherwise eligible applicants to pursue certification by the American Board of Pediatric Neurological Surgery (ABPNS).

 Our pediatric neurosurgeons, Dr. John Ragheb, and Dr. Sanjiv Bhatia, are fellowship-trained and board-certified by both the American Board of Neurological Surgery and the American Board of Pediatric Neurological Surgery.
 Dr. Toba Niazi is fellowship trained and board eligible by the American Board of Neurological Surgery and the American Board of Pediatric Neurological Surgery.
 Our faculty has a prominent role in neurosurgical professional organizations including the ABPNS, the ASPN and the ISPN.
-MCH has, perhaps, the largest national experience in the surgical treatment of epilepsy in young children.
+NCH has, perhaps, the largest national experience in the surgical treatment of epilepsy in young children.
 The Division of Pediatric Neurosurgery is one of the busiest referral centers in the country for pediatric brain tumors and epilepsy.
-MCH also boasts widely recognized surgical programs for craniosynostosis, craniofacial syndromes, spasticity, and spina bifida.
-MCH’s pediatric neurosurgeons are internationally recognized for endoscopic management of hydrocephalus and are the founders of a sustained program in Haiti to treat indigent children with hydrocephalus.
+NCH also boasts widely recognized surgical programs for craniosynostosis, craniofacial syndromes, spasticity, and spina bifida.
+NCH's pediatric neurosurgeons are internationally recognized for endoscopic management of hydrocephalus and are the founders of a sustained program in Haiti to treat indigent children with hydrocephalus.
 Active clinical and translational research projects are underway including research in pediatric brain tumors, neuro-oncology, epilepsy, tuberous sclerosis, head trauma, and Chiari malformations.

-The fellow will oversee the pediatric neurosurgery service at Miami Children’s Hospital and Jackson Memorial Hospital.
+The fellow will oversee the pediatric neurosurgery service at Nicklaus Children's Hospital, formerly Miami Children's Hospital, and Jackson Memorial Hospital.
 Inpatient responsibilities include seeing inpatient consults and active involvement in the preoperative, operative, postoperative, and nonoperative management of pediatric neurosurgical patients.
 The fellow will work with the pediatric neurosurgery service on the more than 500 pediatric neurosurgical cases per year.
 Fellow participation is important and encouraged in our multidisciplinary clinics including neuro-oncology, spasticity, epilepsy, and neural tube defect clinics.
 We have a highly collaborative interaction with our colleagues in these clinics, as well as in epilepsy, general neurology, rehabilitation, hospitalists, neuropathology, and neuroradiology.

 There are opportunities for basic and clinical research during the fellowship as well as an extensive conference schedule.
-The fellow will be expected to attend weekly educational conferences at MCH.
+The fellow will be expected to attend weekly educational conferences at NCH.
 The fellow will be expected to make presentations at many of these conferences.
 Research efforts and academic publications are encouraged and guidance toward these is provided.
 Monthly journal club and team research meetings are held bimonthly and monthly to augment the fellow’s research experience and provide a forum for mentorship.

 Our fellow graduates are academically productive, placed in desirable faculty positions following the fellowship, and are emerging leaders in the field.